ApexAnchor/CQRS-MediatR/README.md

 # Product API Using MediatR and CQRS

 In this repository, we are implementing a Product API using the Command Query Responsibility Segregation (CQRS) pattern and the MediatR library.
 This pattern provides a clear and structured way to design and implement our API.
+We'll also explore how to implement pipeline behavior and validations using the same MediatR library and FluentValidation for validation rules.

 ## Getting Started
 You need to install the MediatR library via NuGet: